floodyberry/chacha-opt/README.md

 ### NAME ###

-The name of the project is set in [project.def](project.def).
+The name of the project is set in [app/project.def](app/project.def).
 This is used to create project specific function names using `LOCAL_PREFIX`.

-The project version is in [project.ver](project.ver).
-Unused except for shared library names on some *nix's.
+The project version is in [app/project.ver](app/project.ver).
+Unused at the moment except for shared library names on some *nix's.

 ### CONFIGURING ###